Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 Prints the results
 This means your code will need to do the following:

-Open and read the cells of an Excel document with the openpyxl module.
+Open and read the cells of an Excel document with |odev|_ modules.
 Calculate all the tract and population data and store it in a data structure.
 Write the data structure to a text file with the .py extension using the pprint module.